18F/analytics.usa.gov/README.md

 ### Check for accessibility issues

-With the site running locally, you can test for accessiblity issues with [pa11y](https://github.com/pa11y/pa11y) or with [Axe](https://github.com/dequelabs/axe-core-npm)
+With the site running locally, you can test for accessibility issues with [pa11y](https://github.com/pa11y/pa11y) or with [Axe](https://github.com/dequelabs/axe-core-npm)

 ```bash